Advanced search

 • Intramuscular maximum single dose: 1g

-• Lyme disease (an infection spread by parasites called ticks): isolated erythema migrans (early stage – red or pink circular rash) 4g per day; systemic manifestations (late stage - for more serious symptoms or when the disease spreads around your body) 6g per day.
+• Lyme disease (an infection spread by parasites called ticks): isolated erythema migrans (early stage – red or pink circular rash) 4 g per day; systemic manifestations (late stage - for more serious symptoms or when the disease spreads around your body) 6g per day.

 Patients with kidney problems

+If you have kidney problems the dose might be lower than the usual dose.
 Amoxicillin is removed by dialysis (artificial filtration and purification of the blood).
 Therefore, patients receiving dialysis may require another dose of Amoxicillin at the end of their dialysis session.

 If you are given more Amoxicillin than you should